lana-k/sqliteviz/README.md

   </sub>
 </p>

-After chosing a database you can browse tables, columns and their types in the right panel of the Editor(fig. 3).
+After chosing a database you can browse tables, columns and their types in the left panel of the Editor (fig. 3).

 <p align="center">
    <img class="figure" src="src/assets/images/Screenshot_editor_with_db.png" width="650"/>